| News | Drivers

 Be mindful of heating and air conditioning usage

-The Energy Savings Trust claim ancillaries in ultra-low emission vehicles (ULEVs) can add more than 10% onto the energy drawn from the battery.
-The EV’s battery will be depleted when the heating is on.
+The Energy Savings Trust claim ancillaries in ultra-low emission vehicles (ULEVs) can add more than 10% to the energy drawn from the battery.
+The EV’s battery will be depleted when the heating is on, so try and use it sparingly.
+Similarly, some EVs might also have features to warm or cool the car before you even start using it – it might be comfortable, but unless you absolutely have to, we recommend not using it.

 If drivers can refrain from switching on the heating and air conditioning unnecessarily, they will waste less energy from the battery.